Aortic valve disease

 If you think you have aortic valve disease, make an appointment for a health checkup.
 Here's some information to help you prepare for your appointment.

-- Write down important personal information, including a family history of heart disease, and any major stresses or recent life changes.
+- Write down important personal information.
+Note if you have a family history of heart disease.
+Include any major stresses or recent life changes.

 - Make a list of all medicines, vitamins and supplements you take.
 Include the dosages.

-- Take a family member or friend along, if possible.
-Someone who goes with you can help you remember information you receive.
+- Take someone with you, if possible.
+Someone who goes with you can help you remember the information you're given.

-For aortic valve disease, some basic questions to ask your health care team include:
+For aortic valve disease, some basic questions to ask your healthcare team are:

 - What are other possible causes for my symptoms or condition?